joemoose/psiops/docs/character.md

 | 13 | **Avenger**: Describe someone who wronged you and what they did.
 Advance if something you did brought you closer to exacting your revenge or decisively prevented a similar injustice.
 | 14 | **Chessmaster**: Describe what you plan to do with absolute power.
 Advance if something you did brought you closer, over the long term, to holding a position of extreme power over a large group of people.
 | 15 | **Cleanup**: Describe a far-reaching, complex catastrophe for which you are responsible.
 Advance if you meaningfully helped heal part of its aftermath or the aftermath of a similar catastrophe.
-| 16 | **Crusader**: Describe an ethical ideal you hold dear but that’s hard to achieve.
+| 16 | **Crusader**: Describe an ethical ideal you hold dear, but that’s hard to achieve.
 Advance if something you did aligned with this ideal, even though sticking to your scruples made your life harder.
 | 21 | **Cultist**: Describe the esoteric religious sect you belong to and the chilling prophecy you believe in.
 Advance if you drafted someone of importance or power into your cult or turned the cosmic clock closer to your hallowed day of reckoning.
 | 22 | **Dealmaker**: Describe your foolproof strategy for closing any deal.
 Advance if you end the mission with significantly more wealth, influence, or capital than you started with.
 | 23 | **Diplomat**: Describe the relationships you prefer to build.
 Advance if you forged a new relationship or preserved one in jeopardy, and if that action changed the course of the mission.
 | 24 | **Firebrand**: Describe your hot-blooded hopes for the future.
 Advance if an event during the mission was a crucial moment in your coming-of-age or if you proved your competence to a more experienced teammate.
 | 25 | **Flux**: Describe why your motivations and worldview are constantly in flux.
-At the start of each mission, roll a random drive, answer the “describe” section as briefly as possible, and play as though that drive were yours for the duration of the mission.
+At the start of each mission, roll a random drive, answer the “describe” section as briefly as possible, and play as though that drive were yours for the duration of the mission. **Note**: The Flux drive doesn’t advance your character during a mission; instead, the random drive advancement requirement must be met.
 | 26 | **Fugitive**: Describe a high-caliber crime you did or didn't commit (and, if so, who framed you).
-Advance if something you did significantly advanced the effort to clear your name or if you fought off the long arm of the law.
+Advance if something you did significantly advanced the effort to clear your name, or if you fought off the long arm of the law.
 | 31 | **Gladiator**: Describe an honorable, legendary warrior you admire and aspire to emulate.
 Advance if you fought and defeated a powerful enemy by applying that warrior’s combat philosophy.
 | 32 | **Guardian**: Describe a person or concept you wish to protect and what you seek to shield them from.
 Advance when you prevent something that would have caused them considerable harm, or when you take significant steps to ensure they will be better protected in the future.
 | 33 | **Healer**: Describe your medical philosophy and tell the table the story of your teacher, a renowned and unconventional medical practitioner.
 Advance if no teammate died under your watch.